cdl-geneseo/geneseo-dictionary/G/Gany.md

 # Gany

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-E-H

-Bibliographies and Study Guides : Gany

 Created by  Genevieve Moulton on May 06, 2022

 n. slang term for the dorm building, Allegheny Hall“Hey!
 When are you heading back to gany?&quot;Based on survey results, 71.7% of participants knew this word and could define it.
 It is used most frequently by those who live in Alleghany Hall.
 87% of participants believe this word is specific to Geneseo.(G.Moulton, G-M, 2022)